Updated February 2026107+ Listings

 Funeral Homes in New Hampshire

-Compare funeral homes in New Hampshire.
-Average funeral cost: $8,793.
+Compare 107+ funeral homes in New Hampshire.
+The average funeral cost is $8,793.
+Contact providers directly for current cremation pricing.
 Home burial is legal with a 50-foot setback from any known water source.
-Nature preserve cemeteries ...
+Nature preserve cemeteries have special exemptions for burial depth.

 Avg.
 Cost